tbenade/wercker-devcenter/source/articles/introduction/deployment.md

 ```

-The script or scripts in [wercker.json](werckerjson) in `post-deploy test` are run.
+The script or scripts in [wercker.json](/articles/werckerjson/intro.html) in `post-deploy test` are run.

 ## Report

 After the provisioning ends, the log can be retrieved in the provisioning tab of the project.

-When using [the Google Chrome extension](concepts#google-chrome-extension) a notification is shown whether is passed or failed.

 ## <a id="postdeploy_log_test"></a>Post-deploy log test